RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Learning the Scheduling Policy Using RELDEC

 We call $\mathbf{\hat{x}}_a^{(\ell)}$ the state of cluster $a$: it is comprised of the bits reconstructed by the sequential decoder after scheduling cluster $a$ during iteration $\ell$, {\emph{i.e.,} the state of the cluster is a sequence of hard-decision VN values associated with the cluster.} The collection of signals $\mathbf{\hat{x}}_0^{(\ell)},\ldots,\mathbf{\hat{x}}_{\ceil{m/z}-1}^{(\ell)}$ at the end of decoder iteration $\ell$ forms the entire state of the MDP associated with our RELDEC scheme.

 During the learning phase, RELDEC informs the agent of the current state of the decoder and the reward obtained after performing an action (propagating messages from a cluster to its neighboring VNs).
 Based on these observations, the agent takes future actions, to enhance the total reward earned, which alters the state of the environment as well as the future reward.
-Given that the transmitted signal $\mathbf{x}$ is known during the training phase, let $\mathbf{x}_a=[x_{0,a},\ldots,x_{l_a-1,a}]$ be a vector containing the $l_a$ bits of $\mathbf{x}$ that are reconstructed in $\mathbf{\hat{x}}_a^{(\ell)}$ by cluster $a$.
-In each learning step $\ell$, the reward $R_a$ obtained by the agent after scheduling cluster $a$ is defined as
+Given that the transmitted signal $\mathbf{x}$ is known during the training phase, let $\mathbf{x}_a=[x_{0,a},\ldots,x_{l_a-1,a}]$ be a vector containing the $l_a$ bits of $\mathbf{x}$ that are reconstructed in $\mathbf{\hat{x}}_a^{(\ell)}$ by cluster $a$. {Note that is the corresponding state vector after scheduling the check nodes in $a$.} In each learning step $\ell$, the reward $R_a$ obtained by the agent after scheduling cluster $a$ is defined as

 where $\mathbbm{1(}\cdot)$ denotes the indicator function.
 Thus, the reward earned by the agent after scheduling cluster $a$ is identical to the probability that the transmitted bits $x_{0,a},\ldots,x_{l_a-1,a}$ are correctly reconstructed.
-This new reward metric, resulting from the modification of the state-space representation, differs considerably from the maximum residual of the scheduled CN used as reward for RL-NS in \cite{JSAIT}.
+This new reward metric, resulting from the modification of the state space representation, differs considerably from the maximum residual of the scheduled CN used as reward for RL-NS in \cite{JSAIT}.